United States Institute of Peace: History

 The United States Institute of Peace was created in 1984 when President Ronald Reagan signed the Department of Defense Authorization Act, 1985.
 As part of his signing statement, Reagan wrote: "I have been advised by the Attorney General that section 1706(f), relating to the President's power to remove members of the Board of Directors of the Institute, is neither intended to, nor has the effect of, restricting the President's constitutional power to remove those officers."
+It was officially nonpartisan and independent, receiving funding only through a congressional appropriation to prevent outside influence.

 Senator Jennings Randolph joined senators Mark Hatfield and Spark Matsunaga and Representative Dan Glickman in an effort to form a national peace academy akin to the national military academies.
 The 1984 act creating USIP followed from a 1981 recommendation of a commission formed to examine the peace academy issue appointed by President Jimmy Carter and chaired by Matsunaga.

 Robert F. Turner was the institute's first president and CEO, holding that position from 1986 to 1987.
 He was followed by Ambassador Samuel W. Lewis (1987–1992), Ambassador Richard H. Solomon (1992–2012), and former congressman Jim Marshall (2012–2013).
 Kristin Lord served as acting president (2013–2014).
 Nancy Lindborg was sworn in as president on February 2, 2015 and served until 2020.
 Lise Grande was named the new president in October, 2020.
 She continued in that role until April 24, 2024.
 George Moose became the acting president and CEO.

 In its early years, the institute sought to strengthen international conflict management and peacebuilding.
 In a 2011 letter of support for USIP, the Association of Professional Schools of International Affairs stated that this analytical work has "helped to build the conflict management and resolution field, both as an area of study and as an applied science".

 Under Solomon's leadership, the institute expanded its operations in conflict zones and its training programs, initially in the Balkans and, after September 11, 2001, in Afghanistan and Iraq.
 It also became the home of several congressionally mandated blue-ribbon commissions, including the Iraq Study Group, the Congressional Commission on the Strategic Posture of the United States, and the Quadrennial Defense Review Independent Panel.
 Today, the institute conducts active programs in Afghanistan, Iraq, Libya, Pakistan, Sudan, South Sudan, and elsewhere.

 In 1996, Congress authorized the Navy to transfer jurisdiction of the federal land—a portion of its Potomac Annex facility on what has been known as Navy Hill—to become the site of the permanent USIP headquarters, across the street from the National Mall at 23rd Street and Constitution Avenue NW, in Washington, D.C.
 Prior to its construction, the institute leased office space in downtown Washington.
 Construction of the headquarters building concluded in 2011.